Written by Tracy Stern

 Rebecca: “My head on a stick.”

-Angel: “Well – okay (throws the glass over his shoulder and listens to it break) pike.”
+Angel: “Well – okay (throws the glass over his shoulder and listens to

 Rebecca: “You’re just trying to scare me.”